 Role in Onboarding & Adoption

-Onboarding is the most strategic step in the customer success process.
+Customer onboarding is the most strategic step in the customer success process.
 It’s the first time buyers interact with your company as customers, and they are eager to take advantage of the benefits that have been marketed to them throughout the buyer journey.
-In fact, you cannot move successfully through the customer success journey without a strong adoption phase.
-A great experience at this stage will drive their intention to stay subscribed, try out new services, and ultimately tell their friends and colleagues about you.
+In fact, you cannot move successfully through the customer success journey without a strong adoption phase so it’s critical to evaluate and improve time-to-value here.
+A great, valuable experience at this stage will drive their intention to stay subscribed, try out new services, and ultimately tell their friends and colleagues about you.
 But a bad first impression may lead to churn and affect your business reputation.

 That’s why your CS team must minimize time-to-value for new users by onboarding intelligently and prioritizing quick wins.
 That process starts with understanding where your product fits into the customer’s needs and developing milestones for success.
 It then becomes easier to find the right balance between high tech (e.g., guided tours, targeted help, feature callouts) and high touch engagement points (e.g., kickoff calls, onboarding sessions, end-user training), and provide support with relevant content resources.